FRAUD RESOURCE CENTER

 - The network has a generic-sounding name like “Free Public Wi-Fi.”

-- You’re asked to pay a fee to use the connection.
+- You’re asked to pay to use the connection.
 The Better Business Bureau warns that this may be a scammer trying to get you to enter credit card information so he or she can steal it.

 - Do check your device’s settings to make sure that it isn’t set to automatically connect to any available Wi-Fi network.